A corrected transport-velocity formulation for fluid and structural mechanics with SPH: Results

 where $\ten{u}_{i, exact}$ is found at the position of the $i$'th particle.

-In \cref{fig:tg_sun2019:tg_decay} we compare the decay of the maximum speed with that of the exact solution for the case where we use the PST of \citet{sun_consistent_2019}.
-As can be seen the results are in excellent agreement with the expected decay.
-The same is seen in \cref{fig:tg_ipst:tg_decay} for the case using the IPST technique of \citet{huang_kernel_2019}.
-This shows the accuracy of the scheme and robustness to changing the PST method used. \Cref{fig:tg_sun2019:tg_l1} and \cref{fig:tg_ipst:tg_l1} show the $L_1$ error of velocity magnitude for various resolutions simulated using the two different PST techniques.
+In \cref{fig:tg_sun2019:tg_decay} we compare the decay of $|\ten{u}_{\max}|$ with that of the exact solution for the case where we use SPST for particle shifting.
+As can be seen, the results are in excellent agreement with the expected decay.
+The same is seen in \cref{fig:tg_ipst:tg_decay} for the case using IPST.
+This shows the accuracy and robustness of the scheme with respect to changing the PST method. \Cref{fig:tg_sun2019:tg_l1} and \cref{fig:tg_ipst:tg_l1} show the $L_1$ error of velocity magnitude for various resolutions simulated using the two PST techniques. \Cref{fig:tg_sun2019_corrections:tg_l1} depicts the $L_1$ error of velocity magnitude for a Reynolds number of 100 and 1000 using SPST with and without correction terms. \Cref{fig:tg_ipst_corrections:tg_l1} shows the same but using the IPST.
+The improvement due to the correction terms is clearly seen as a significant reduction in the error.

-One can see that the IPST method has lower errors at initial times.
+One can see that the IPST has lower errors at initial times.
 However, we do note that there appears to be a lack of convergence in the result as the resolution is increased.
 As the number of particles is increased the $L_1$ error does not correspondingly reduce.
 This is due to the low Reynolds number and the discretization of the viscous term that is being used.
-We show the results of the velocity decay and the $L_1$ error when a Reynolds number of 1000 is used in \cref{fig:tg_re_1000:ipst} for the IPST and in \cref{fig:tg_re_1000:sun2019} with Sun's method.
-In this case the convergence is clearly seen as the resolution is increased.
+We show the results of the velocity decay and the $L_1$ error when a Reynolds number of 1000 is used in \cref{fig:tg_re_1000:ipst} for IPST and in \cref{fig:tg_re_1000:sun2019} with SPST.
+In this case the convergence is clearly seen as the resolution is increased. \Cref{fig:tg_re_1000:pplot} shows distribution of particles with the color representing pressure.
+The Reynolds number of 1000 with a resolution of 150$\times$150.
+We can see that the pressure distribution is smooth.